Dog cull being planned on northern reserve where woman fatally mauled

 Share via Email

-"I think that the mandate and the focus that we can have collectively as Manitobans is looking at public safety and animal welfare and making decisions based on that," says Colleen Holloway of Manitoba Underdogs Rescue, which has been lobbying to change the rule.

-Although the 250-kilometre rule would not have prevented a spay and neuter clinic from being held in Little Grand Rapids, Watson says the association is actively working to make the provision of veterinary medical and surgical services more available.
+Several media reports said the council was considering a bounty to reward residents — $25 for every dog shot.

+"To deal with the problem right now, if it's expedient and in the best interest of the children and the community members ... a cull would be an appropriate response," Derek Nepinak, grand chief of the Assembly of Manitoba Chiefs, said Wednesday.

-Stray dogs have long been a problem on remote reserves across the Prairies and there have been other deaths.
+Stray dogs have long been a problem on remote reserves across the Prairies.
 In 2007, a five-year-old boy died after being attacked outside his home on the Cumberland House reserve in northeastern Saskatchewan.

+The dogs are often either abandoned or left to roam the area for long periods.
+They become wild and form packs to hunt for food and to breed.

+Non-profit groups offer to rescue the animals and take them south for adoption.
+But one group that frequently deals with Little Grand Rapids said once dogs go wild, it's hard if not impossible to redomesticate them.

 Editors' Picks